google.com, pub-0733141238962315, DIRECT, f08c47fec0942fa0

 Porcelain beer stein and teapot, Museum of Chinese in America

-The museum uses modern and traditional styles for its exhibits: music, interactive displays, audio-visual techniques, and plenty of captions for an enjoyable afternoon.
+The Museum of Chinese in America uses modern and traditional presentation styles for its exhibits: music, interactive displays, audio-visual techniques, and plenty of captions for an enjoyable afternoon.

-The Museum of Chinese in America is great for AAPI month but it is probably busy, so this travel blog recommends that you commemorate Asian American Pacific Islander month all year long and try to visit other times of the year, if you can.
-If you are traveling to New York, then schedule your visit to the Museum of Chinese in America either when it opens up or the last two hours when it closes.
+Since this is a popular museum, if you are traveling to New York, try schedule your visit to the Museum of Chinese in America either when it opens up or the last two hours when it closes.
 Many museums in New York tend to get very busy in the middle of the day.

 Soybean millstone, Museum of Chinese in America